Health Indicator Report of Blood Cholesterol: Doctor-diagnosed High Cholesterol

 High blood cholesterol is a major risk factor for heart disease and stroke.
 It is preventable.
 If identified early, it can be controlled with medication and lifestyle changes, such as eating a diet low in saturated fat and cholesterol, increasing physical activity, and reducing excess weight.
 Because high blood cholesterol does not produce obvious symptoms, experts recommend that all adults aged 20 years and older have their cholesterol levels checked at least once every five years to help them take action to prevent or lower their risk of cardiovascular disease.

-There was little variation in the rate of cholesterol by education level.
-Estimates limited to adults aged 25 and over.
+In 2021, there was no statistically significant difference in the rate of cholesterol by education level.

-Doctor-diagnosed Hypercholesterolemia (High Blood Cholesterol) by Education Level, Utah Adults 25+, 2019
+Doctor-diagnosed Hypercholesterolemia (High Blood Cholesterol) by Education Level, Utah, 2021

 NotesIn 2016, Utah BRFSS modified its methodology for age adjustment for increased precision.
 With this change, Utah is consistent with both the U.S. and other states using IBIS.
 Data has been updated from 2011 onward in all chart views to reflect this change. [[br]][[br]]For adults aged 25 years old and above.
 Age-adjusted to 2000 U.S. standard population.